Hello all you Rockhounds and welcome to my Wyoming rockhounding site.

 Visit the about me page to find out who I am.

 My Wyoming Rock Hunting Adventures are below with links to the full story pages.

 My rockhound blog has links to the full stories in purple.

 You may have noticed the lack of updates.
-This is due to the fact that this last year we moved to Fort Collins.
-I have been working way too many hours and most weekends so I did not get much rock hounding done last summer.
-We are getting settled in our new house and I will soon be updating the site again with both Colorado and Wyoming rockhounding trips once work calms down.
+This is due to the fact that we moved to Fort Collins, sadly Colorado is a much more fast paced world than Wyoming and takes most of my free time.
+We are getting settled in our new life and I will soon be updating the site again with both Colorado and Wyoming rockhounding trips once work calms down and I adjust to this new "city living".
 I am keeping up on posting photographic reports of the current gem shows i attend such as the denver gem and mineral shows.

 09-16-13 We are back from the Denver gem and mineral show.
 I am working on the report a little each day.
 It was a good show, we had a nice time except for when we were accused of stealing and aggressively frisked at the JG&M Expo Denver show in the quality inn.
 It was quite the surreal experience and there is a good chance we will not go back to that show next year.
 You can read about all the rain and new mineral here >>>>>2013 Denver gem and mineral show report fall<<<<<<<